-The Vikings were a warrior society which had an elaborate and highly developed mythology with a vivid cosmological narrative.
-Their pagan beliefs directly influenced most of the aspects of society.
+The Vikings were a warrior society that had an elaborate and highly developed mythology with a vivid cosmological narrative.
+Their pagan beliefs directly influenced most aspects of society.

-The society itself was divided into several social classes.
-Seafaring, trading and raiding were the primary occupations of the Viking noblemen and warrior class.
-Although they left a scant body of writings, Viking used an indigenous alphabet called runor which was used to inscribe writings on stones.
+Society itself was divided into several social classes.
+Seafaring, trading, and raiding were the primary occupations of the Viking noblemen and warrior class.
+Although they left a scant body of writings, Vikings used an indigenous alphabet called runor which was used to inscribe writings on stones.

 Viking mythology comprised of an elaborate cosmological view and a large pantheon of various gods.
-The entire world, according to the Norse mythology, is centred on an ash tree called Yggdrasil which is divided into different parts.
+The entire world, according to Norse mythology, is centered on an ash tree called Yggdrasil which is divided into different parts.

-The world itself is divided into gods, humans, jotnars and other beings.
-The Vikings believed that the end of the world would arrive at the day of Ragnarok when the Norse gods and their foes would face a final and decisive battle against their foes.
+The world itself is divided into gods, humans, jotnars, and other beings.
+The Vikings believed that the end of the world would arrive on the day of Ragnarok when the Norse gods and their foes would face a final and decisive battle against their foes.

-At the occasion, major Norse gods including Thor and Odin will die and the world will be destroyed, eventually to be recreated again.
-The notion of time is often personified in the Norse mythology while many Viking sources also hold that time is cyclical.
+On this occasion, major Norse gods including Thor and Odin will die and the world will be destroyed, eventually, be recreated again.
+The notion of time is often personified in Norse mythology while many Viking sources also hold that time is cyclical.

-Major social classes in the Viking society comprised of thralls, karls and jarls.
-Jarls were the nobility of the Viking society, enjoying plenty of wealth, many houses and often engaged in tasks such as politics, military expeditions and sports.
+Major social classes in the Viking society comprised Thralls, Karls, and Jarls.
+Jarls were the nobility of the Viking society, enjoying plenty of wealth, and many houses, and often engaged in tasks such as politics, military expeditions, and sports.

 Vikings left no significant body of literature and the Norse sagas were written well after the Viking age was over.
 However, Vikings did know how to read and write.